Meet Lama Palden

 Lama Palden Drolma is the founder and Senior Lama of Sukhasiddhi Foundation.
 She completed the Tibetan Buddhist three-year retreat in the Shangpa and Kagyu lineages under the previous Kalu Rinpoche’s guidance in 1985.
 In 1986 she became one of the first women to be authorized as a lama in the Buddhist tradition.
 In addition to Kalu Rinpoche, she has studied with many of the great Tibetan masters from all lineages.

-With overwhelming gratitude to her gurus, Lama Palden transmits, trains and mentors students, passing on the profound and precious teachings and practices that enable one to reach full and complete awakening in this lifetime.
-She focuses on translating Vajrayana Buddhist principles and practices in ways that make them accessible to Westerners.
+With gratitude to her gurus, and love for people, Lama Palden transmits, trains and mentors students, passing on the profound and precious meditations and teachings that enable one to completely awaken.
+She focuses on translating Tibetan Buddhist principles and practices in ways that make them accessible to Westerners.
 Lama Palden was profiled in Shambhala Sun magazine as one of the women “changing the face of Buddhism.”

 Lama Palden’s background is in comparative mysticism and psychology.
 As a licensed psychotherapist she has done groundbreaking work in the intersection of the spiritual and psychological aspects of our humanity.
 She is deeply committed, as was her root guru, Khabje Kalu Rinpoche, to ecumenicalism and interspirituality.

 The Sukhasiddhi Teachers’ Council is composed of authorized teachers who have engaged in extensive spiritual practice and study within our lineages.
 Guided by Lama Palden, the Council develops and delivers the Sukhasiddhi curriculum and provides mentoring and support for Sukhasiddhi practitioners.